hepcep/hepcep_networks/meeting-agenda.md

 * Perhaps it is worth trying to incude the distance terms with the dyadic independent model as I am experimenting with i- and 0-degrees.
 * If possible, let us talk about the mechanics of including the distance terms.
 A quick refresher on the mechanics would be helpful.

+- To-do:
+* Simultaneously specifying i- and o-degrees is not working.
+Try specifying only one of those and see how the fit goes.
+If that fit (with i- OR o-degree specified) converges, then we can still build a narrative.

+*

 ## Meeting: 01/14/2020
 Based on feedback from call with NMG:

 * The most important step, I think, is to increase the MCMC parameters and see if that helps improve Model 0, and then subsequent models.
 * Fit for Model 0 should be perfect before we move forward.
 * Check for any bugs on the race mixing specifications.
-* If indegree+outdegree together still doesn’t work, then that might be worth a subsequent conversation wit h NMG..
+* If indegree+outdegree together still doesnï¿½t work, then that might be worth a subsequent conversation wit h NMG..

 ## Meeting: 12/18/2019